We’ve asked ecologist Chris Cathrine to give an intro to the wildlife on the estate:

 Saprophytic fungi, many fungi are saprophytic which means that they munch through and digest the remains of dead plants and animals into small blocks of nutrition.
 Without these fungi, dead trees and animals would be lying around a lot longer in our woodlands.
 With these fungi, essential nutrients such as humus and minerals are unleashed and provide food for nearby plants.
 This type of fungi are often tree species-specific for example horse hoof fungus grows on birch trees.
 Without these fungi, the next generation of plants are deprived of this essential nutrition.

-The wetlands support an outstanding assemblage of invertebrate species including the Near Threatened small pearl-bordered fritillary butterflies (Boloria selene).
+The wetlands support an outstanding assemblage of invertebrate species, of SSSI quality, including the Near Threatened small pearl-bordered fritillary butterflies (Boloria selene).

 Several Nationally Scarce species have been recorded such as the little spine-palp spider (Allomengea vidua), a woundwort-eating weevil (Thamiocolus viduatus), and a wetland beetle (Quedicus fulvicollis).